marcomole00/sweng2-rp-mole/considerations.md

 # from here

-- Devise an application deployment that showcases the considerations in this file
-  - multi tier
-  - use of configurations/ secrets through kustomize
-  - use of Persistent Volumes
 - Research the limitation of the language on the enforcing of the container requirements
   - che cosa si potrebbe fare
   - ricerca su stack over flow / et simila su quanto sia un problema reale.